1kc/razer-macos/README.md

 If you have a paid Apple Developer account, edit `release.sh` with your details.

- Afterwards, to automatically build, sign, and/or notarize (if applicable,) run `./release`.
+ Afterwards, to automatically build, sign, and/or notarize (if applicable,) run in Terminal: `./release.sh`

  Ad-hoc signing will be used if account information is left empty.